Skip to main content

 Time to First Key Action sits at the critical junction between acquisition and long-term value.
 A user who signs up but never activates is a wasted acquisition dollar.
 Tracking this metric reveals whether your onboarding experience is successfully converting new signups into engaged users.

-Understanding time to first key action in context --- alongside related metrics --- gives you a more complete picture than tracking it in isolation.
+Understanding time to first key action in context, alongside related metrics, gives you a more complete picture than tracking it in isolation.
 Use it as part of a balanced metrics dashboard.
+Amplitude's behavioral analytics platform allows you to measure this precisely by setting up a funnel from signup to the target action and analyzing the median time between steps.

 The Formula